 As you can see from the diamond cut graphic (thanks to James Allen for use of this graphic) you can have 3 diamonds that are all exactly the same carat weight but they appear very different in terms of size (the surface area that is visible to the eye) and also reflect light very differently.
 When buying a diamond you want to make sure you are getting the one that balances these 2 and offers the best overall cut rather than the highest overall carat weight.

 To read more about diamond carat, you can check our detailed diamond carat article.

 Step Six: Where to Buy an Engagement Ring

-While most people still prefer the traditional way (in most shopping), to go to a local store, it’s also highly adapted when buying such precious items, like an engagement ring, how I would ever trust a website to buy the ring where I prefer to see the diamond myself, that’s first, and second: How I can make sure that I won’t be ripped off by that website?
+While most people still prefer the traditional way (in most shopping), to go to a local store, it’s also highly adapted when buying such precious items, like an engagement ring, how I would ever trust a website to buy the ring where I prefer to see the diamond myself, that’s first, and secondly, how I can make sure that I won’t be ripped off by that website?

 - And as we mentioned, many websites on the web are highly trustworthy to buy diamonds for hundreds of thousands of dollars!
-You don’t even to rethink about your decision after you make the purchase, James Allen is one of these highly reputable websites that we always recommend our readers to visit.
+You don’t even have to rethink about your decision after you make the purchase, James Allen is one of these highly reputable websites that we always recommend our readers to visit.